usethesource/rascal-website/courses/Recipes/Languages/Exp/Exp.md

 #### Synopsis

-A demo, of _hello world_ simplicity, of syntax definition and language definition.
+A _hello world_ demo of syntax and language definition simplicity.
 It illustrates how to define concrete and abstract syntax and how to use concrete and abstract pattern matching to evaluate expressions.